Plus Plan

 Each result carries its style label and a one-tap Download Image button.

 Every generation is saved for you.
 When you have at least one, a View History button appears at the top of the page.
-Tap it to see your past generations, then click any one to load its description, settings and images straight back in.
+Search by description or arrangement type, then open a past generation to load its description, settings and images.

 Every generation is kept, so you can reopen an earlier idea and pick up where you left off.